-Our scholarship recipients have attended 18 different colleges and universities.
+Our scholarship recipients have attended over 20 different colleges and universities.
 Most students seem to prefer attending schools in the State of Connecticut.
 In addition, several recipients elected to attend schools in Massachusetts.
-Recipients have also attended schools in New York, Rhode Island, South Carolina, Florida, Vermont, and Virginia.
+Recipients have also attended schools in New York, Pennsylvania, Rhode Island, South Carolina, Florida, Vermont, and Virginia.
 The University of Connecticut is the most popular choice followed by Fairfield University, Southern Connecticut State University, and Central Connecticut State University.

 We are extremely proud of the graduation rate of our scholarship recipients.
 Over 97% of our recipients graduate from college; a figure that exceeds the success rate of almost every college in the country!
 The chart below summarizes the wide array of colleges that our recipients have attended.

-Students are not required to attend one of our partner schools, but many do.
-As you can see from the following chart, a significant portion of our scholarships are given to students attending state universities, in particular, the University of Connecticut which is not one of our partners.
+As you can see from the following chart, a significant portion of our scholarship funds are given to students attending state universities, in particular, the four state universities in Connecticut and the University of Connecticut, which is not one of our partners.

 ---|---|---|